 Below is a list of the manuals, instructions books, etc. that I’ve collected over the years.
 I’ve made some available as word-searchable PDFs for download.
-The file sizes can be fairly large, because I’ve scanned them at a pretty high resolutions – appropriate for archiving.
+The file sizes can be fairly large, because I’ve scanned them at a pretty high resolutions.
 Look for the links after the titles.
 Enjoy.

 1964 Fiat 600D Instruction Book Download PDF This is one of the four necessary Fiat 600 books if you’re working on it yourself.
 Get this one, a shop manual, the spare parts catalog, and the bodywork catalog (available for download below).

 Below is a list of the Fiat and Abarth related books and literature that I’ve collected over the years.
 It’s not in any particular order.
 I’ve given a little info on each and include a table of contents, if applicable.
-A couple are available for download.
+At the end of the list, there are a several available for download.
 Enjoy!

 Carlo Abarth by Gianfranco Fagiuoli and Guido Gerosa.
 197 pages with sections of b/w and color photos.
 Text in Italian.
 Published in 1967.
 In issue #80 of The Stinger, it said that this book would be translated in future issues.
 I’m not sure if this took place.